-Jo confirmed that the school would like to continue their involvement in this project.
+Jo Derrer confirmed that the school would like to continue their involvement in this project.
 PP will suggest the week of the 11th April for wildflower planting.
-CIB felt that £100 would be sufficient to cover the cost of the wildflower plugs.
+CIB felt that £ 140 would be sufficient to cover the cost of the wildflower plugs.
 CIB would also be willing to fund a further half day visit by a qualified wildlife officer from the Shropshire Wildlife Trust.

 Action: Jo Derrer to contact SWT